google/WebFundamentals/src/content/en/updates/2017/02/improved-add-to-home-screen.md

 We are happy to share that the team has worked on an improved add to home screen experience that makes web apps first-class citizens of Android.
 Instead of simply being a shortcut icon, web apps will now be integrated with Android.
-This means that users that add a PWA to their Home screen will be able to find it anywhere they see other apps (e.g. in the app drawer or searching for apps), and open the site from intents.
-We see this as the first step among a number of improvements to come and intend to make it the default experience for add to Home screen in the coming months.
+This means that users that add a PWA to their home screen will be able to find it anywhere they see other apps (e.g. in the app drawer or searching for apps), and open the site from intents.
+We see this as the first step among a number of improvements to come and intend to make it the default experience for add to home screen in the coming months.

-The improved add to Home screen experience is already available in Chrome Canary and will be rolling out to Chrome 57 beta over the next few weeks.
+The improved add to home screen experience is already available in Chrome Canary and will be rolling out to Chrome 57 beta over the next few weeks.

 **You can test your site by following these steps:**